kallekankaanpaa/filterMap/README.md

 This implementation performs very well on large arrays.
 The edge cases where reduce based filtermapping is faster are:
 1. Empty or small (~10 elements) arrays
 2. Arrays where all (or most) elements will get filtered

+### Benchmarks
+The repository contains benchmarks which can be run with the `bench` script.

+These benchmarks compare the current implementation of `filterMap` to various other methods of filtering and mapping in various different circumstances.

+## License

+This project is licensed under the MIT license